heinzermch/heinzermch.github.io/_posts/2020-07-16-deepmind-lecture-series-part-2.md

 How can we verify that we are on the correct path?
 Evaluating representations.
 Representations should adress the follwing:

-- Symmery in definition
+- Symmetry in definition
-- Untangeled
+- Untangled
 - Should be compositional
-- Can implement attention in for examply binary mask
+- Can implement attention in for example binary mask
 - Clostering: need metric, can assume it is in a vectorspace

-Represention should help with shortcomings
+Representation should help with shortcomings

 - Data efficiency: Majority of natural task.
-Color transformation is easily learned by lnear mapping.
+Color transformation is easily learned by linear mapping.
 Research shows that incorporating symmetry does help in supervised task (see paper)
 - Robustness: Mapping f needs to be equivariant.
 Functional form quite constrained, help it might be more robust to adversarial attacks.
 Example on slide, CVPR 2020 paper, includes attention
 - Generalization: can be increased if the decision on which action to take can be made without those aspects of representation that are not imporant of to the task.
 Since our symmetry based representation of Z preserves the important information about the stable course of the world in a format that allows for fast attention attenuation, we quickly adapt the minimal set of informative subspaces available to the decision network when faced with solving diverse tasks.
 Thus increasing the generalization of such decision networks.
-- Transfoer: Mapping f connects the underlying symmetry transformation to the representation, it should not care about the nature of the intermedia observation.
+- Transformer: Mapping f connects the underlying symmetry transformation to the representation, it should not care about the nature of the intermediate observation.
 Was shown that the schema networks could transfer its ability to breakout much better than the unstructured deep RL baseline.
-- "Common sense": Least explored area of machine learning, preliminary evidence suggests that our hypothesised representations may support compositional abstract imagination and maybe a solution for grounding many promising discreet or symbol based algorithms.
+- "Common sense": Least explored area of machine learning, preliminary evidence suggests that our hypothesized representations may support compositional abstract imagination and maybe a solution for grounding many promising discreet or symbol based algorithms.
 They have concept induction and abstract reasoning.

 Currently no algorithm exists that can learn such symmetry equivariant representations in a robust and scalable manner.
 Aiming for such representations may be a good research direction.

 Recap:

-Deep learning sucesses may be due to its ability to implicitly learn good representations.
+Deep learning successes may be due to its ability to implicitly learn good representations.

 ### 05 - Techniques and applications

-Three main pillars to acheive outlined goals.
+Three main pillars to achieve outlined goals.

 Generative modeling: modeling underlying distribution

-Contrastivle losses: classification losses to learn representations that preserve temporal or spatial data
+Contrastive losses: classification losses to learn representations that preserve temporal or spatial data

-Self-supervison: Information about data modality, images audio. learn representation that preserve data.
+Self-supervision: Information about data modality, images audio. learn representation that preserve data.

 Downstream tasks: semi-supervised learning, reinforcement learning, model analysis.
-First learn from unsupervised data only, then ask questions about the representations learnned.
+First learn from unsupervised data only, then ask questions about the representations learned.
 Build downstream tasks to asses what kind of information is in there.
 How much information about the label is still present, often by building a simple classifier, linear layer. have in mind data efficiency and want to be able to generalize.
 Can also ask additional questions.
-First train on imagenet without any label information, then use small percentage to train clasifier to see how well representation are doing.
-Alowws to compare different representations.
+First train on ImageNet without any label information, then use small percentage to train classifier to see how well representation are doing.
+Allows to compare different representations.

 RL: Agents in multiple different environment, or learn from different experience.
 Tasks that are very hard to learn from online data.
-Learning disentagled representation can speed things up
+Learning disentangled representation can speed things up

 Model analysis.
 Understand what the model is doing, do they satisfy the property.
-Learning interpretable models, want to see what it is learning before deplyoing it in production.
+Learning interpretable models, want to see what it is learning before deploying it in production.

-Keep in mind what we want, discrete and continous representation (face has glasses is binary, haircolor is continuous).
+Keep in mind what we want, discrete and continuous representation (face has glasses is binary, haircolor is continuous).
 Representations adapt with experience, continual learning, RL).
 Consistency in data should be represented, example a scene, from different angle.

 #### **Generative Modeling**

 What kind of distribution could have generated our dataset?
 Main question.
-Example mixture of two gaussians.
+Example mixture of two Gaussians.
 Learning probability distributions efficiently has a lot of connections with compressing data.
 Want representations that are efficient and compressed.

 Latent variable models: Mapping from low dimensional to high dimensional space.
 Being able to model the sampling process, assume generative process looks like that.
-Assume taht they are generated by very complicated mapping (NN).
+Assume that they are generated by very complicated mapping (NN).
 Inference p(z|x).
 In practice learn inference and generation together.
 Don't have access to true distribution of z.

 Variational autoencoders.
 Uses maximum likelihood, can't see p*(x) directly but use Monte Carlo simulation.
 Challenge is latent variable and train them with MLE, it is given by an integral (describes the integral, what it does). p(z) is a prior.
 We use a lower bound, ELBO, lower bound on MLE objective.
 Optimize bound, make it as close as possbile to the real objective.
 Difference between EM and MLE.
 For complex models we cannot calculate the posterior exactly, this makes the difference between EM and variational inference.
 In EM the inequality becomes equality.
 VAE as close as possible to log probability.
 First term is likelihood term, encode in latent variable as much information as possible, assign high probability to orogianl x we have seen, only possible if we encoded original information efficiently.
 Second term, want representation to be close to prior.